happilyltd/pcl-landing-page/README.md

 # Landing Page

-Every good app has a landing page, and this is just that such thing for the Pub Crawl: London iPhone app, which is also [open-source here on GitHub].
+Every good app has a landing page, and this is just that such thing for the Pub Crawl: London iPhone app, which is also [open-source here on GitHub](https://github.com/basicallydan/pub-crawl-london).

 ## Credits